Introduction to St Paulinus Primary School by the Chair of Governors – Mr Daniel Tharby

 Governors take an active role in the school which is not just restricted to attending meetings but also attending school during a variety of functions and being able to visit the school and provide help in classrooms if required.
 To help augment this, Governors are placed with a Key Stage group and also aligned to subjects that they have experience or and understanding in.
 This gives the children, teachers and school added benefits.

-Within the community, Mr Tharby has been a governor at St Paulinus School for 6 years as well as providing IT skills to St Paulinus Church as well.
-His daughter still attends St Paulinus while his son now attends Beths Grammar School after many enjoyable years at St Paulinus.
+Within the community, Mr Tharby has been a governor at St Paulinus School for over 7 years, as well as providing IT skills to St Paulinus Church as well.
+His daughter still attends St Paulinus and is in her final year while his son attends Beths Grammar School after many enjoyable years at St Paulinus.

 We look forward to continuing to support the School, Head Teacher and Staff now and in the future continuing the work to improve the school for all.